 Immunotherapy (shots or sublingual drops) is one of the only scientifically proven methods to control allergies for the long-term or potentially “cure” allergic rhinitis.
 Immunotherapy is ideal for those who cannot avoid their allergic triggers, have problems managing their allergies, or do not like feeling “medicated”.
 Once the Center has identified your allergens through skin testing, you may consider immunotherapy to control your allergies.

 Our program is designed so that you can perform your allergy shots or drops at home.
-We have a comprehensive program that teaches you how to perform immunotherapy on your home or by another caregiver.
+We have a comprehensive program that teaches you how to perform immunotherapy outside our Houston office on your own or with another caregiver.
 We will also instruct you on safety and handling emergencies.
-Once you are trained, instead of visiting the office once to twice a week you will return every three months for a higher concentration of serum.
+Once you are trained, instead of visiting the office once to twice a week you will return every three months for a higher concentration of allergy medicine serum.
+Dr. Pasha’s Snoring & Sinus Center is proud to provide Houston with immunotherapy treatments that can conveniently be take at home in the form of allergy shots and drops.

 - Control your allergy symptoms: The first goal in immunotherapy is to reduce your symptoms from allergens exposure through the combination of avoidance techniques, medications, and allergy shots.